stakater/kubestackplus-docs/content/managed-addons/cert-manager/overview.md

     Cert-Manager Routes->> Route: Injects TLS secret values into the Route
 ```

-Following optional annotations can be overriden for the `Route` resource:
+Following optional annotations can be overridden for the `Route` resource:

 ```yaml
 cert-manager.io/issuer-name: my-issuer # This is the only required annotation